relrod/purescript-googlemaps/README.md

 pulp build --to app.js --skip-entry-point
 ```

-Note: since our `loadMap` function is called from Google Maps we add `--skip-entry-point` to `pulp build` so it does not complain about the lack of a `main` function.
+Note: since our `loadMap` function is called from Google Maps we add `--skip-entry-point` to `pulp build`, so it does not complain about the lack of a `main` function.

 Open `index.html` in a Web browser and a map (centred on Australia) will be displayed.